Decorating for the holidays seem to start earlier and earlier each year. This year, we’re getting a head start on our DIY ornaments.

 How to decorate a clear plastic ornament

 There are many ways to decorate a clear plastic ornament.
 I like to add a graphic or holiday saying to using vinyl for my ornaments.
-I find the flatter disc are better for this as they have a flatter area or transfer your vinyl.
+I find the flatter disc is better for this as they have a flatter area or transfer your vinyl.

 Since I don’t really plan on washing these ornaments, I like to use removable vinyl so that when the outermost part of the design inevitably creases because of the curvature of the bulb, I can lift it and re-position it so it is flush against the plastic.